reisir/settings/README.md

 Settings is a Rainmeter skin that generates settings skins for other Rainmeter skins.

-It reads the target skins `settings.inc` file and generates meters and measures to both display and change the variables.
+It reads the target skins variable file and generates meters and measures to both display and change the variables.

-## Usage
+## Basic usage

-1. Drag & Drop your settings.inc on the generator skin.
+Drag & Drop your settings.inc on the generator skin.

-2. Confirm that the right skin and file is selected.
+Confirm that the right skin and file is selected.

-3. Click on Generate.
+Click on Generate.
    * This will remove any previous files in the settings directory.

 A generated settings skin should open.
 You can test it and confirm it's changing the right file.

+Read the [quick-start guide](https://github.com/sceleri/settings/wiki) on how to customize the generated skin.

-If it works, move the folder called "settings" from `Skins\Settings` to `Skins\YourSkin`.
+Once you're done, move the folder called "settings" from `Skins\Settings` to `Skins\YourSkin`.

-If the generated skin looks like ass, [RTFM](https://github.com/sceleri/settings/wiki)

 ## TO-DO:
- - [ ] Update RainDoc wiki to new Pipe syntax
+ - [x] Update RainDoc wiki to new Pipe syntax
  - [x] Write an example.inc
  - [ ] Write wiki for templates
  - [ ] Refactor `Pipe-Variable` and `Pipe-Category`